jSpike/JS-Puzzles/README.md

 # JS-Puzzles
 Exploring the horizon of functional programming with javascript.
+Javascript very popular in the industry for a longtime and getting steep usage for the web development